Ruto Could Be President in Future if he Toes the Line - Uhuru Says As He Endorses Raila

 On matters politics, Kenyatta who maintained that he will leave office when his time is up, asked the people to support Raila ascend to power.

+“God willing, I want to finish my term, I leave the country to people who mean well for the country and we will be meeting in the streets,” he added.

 “An old man on a stool sees further than a boy on a tree.
-Let me stick with the old man (Raila) who I can talk with,” he said.
+Let me stick with the old man (Raila) who I can talk with.”

 Read Also: Jubilee MPs Claim Ruto’s Goose Cooked As Sagana Meeting Confirmed